kaleidos-ventures/taiga/python/docs/permissions.md

 ====================

 Glossary:
-_project permissions_: permissions applied to regular entities in the project, such as, user stories, tasks...
+_project permissions_: permissions applied to regular entities in the project, such as, user stories...
 These are a collection of permissions.
 _project administration permissions_: permissions applied to administrative actions in a project, such as, add member, modify project.
 These are all managed behind `IsProjectAdmin` so we don't need a collection of permissions for administrative actions.

 Some conventions:
 - Role project admin only have PROJECT_PERMISSIONS
 - HasPerm is used only for actions over objects (project permissions), but not for administrative actions (project administration permissions).
-- Administrative actions are checked with IsProjectAdmin, IsWorkspaceAdmin or IsProjectOwner
+- Administrative actions are checked with IsProjectAdmin, IsWorkspaceAdmin

 Permissions to see `/my/workspaces` (home page)